There is a lot you need to get in order before you leave the country ... but have you thought about what to do with your car yet?

 Leave it with your family and let them use it while you are gone.
 During my semester in Ukraine my little sister drove my car to and from school which guaranteed it would get used and driven.
 It was nice knowing someone was taking care of it and doing any maintenance work it needed.
 Just remember to talk to your insurance provider so that you can make proper arrangements to cover another driver besides yourself.

 Storing it is an option but can be pretty pricey.
 If you choose this option you will want to make sure you get a good covered place!
-There are several things you can do to make sure it will store well while you are going.
+There are several things you can do to make sure it will store well while you are going, like filling up the gas tank, covering your car if it's not in a garage, and others.
 Here are some tips!

 How would you like to teach English in Europe, serve in Thailand or volunteer in an orphanage in Romania?
 International Language Programs (ILP) sends volunteers all over the world to make a difference.